BenedictusAryo/k0s-cluster-bootstrap/README.md

 1. User accesses `argocd.benedict-aryo.com`
 2. Cloudflare routes to the `cloudflare-gateway` (via wildcard route)
 3. Gateway matches the HTTPRoute and forwards directly to `argocd-server`
-4. For Knative hostnames, the wildcard HTTPRoute forwards to `kourier-gateway`, which performs revision-level routing
+4. For Knative hostnames, the wildcard HTTPRoute forwards to the Istio Gateway, which performs revision-level routing
 5. **All routing logic in Git!** 🎉

 #### Step 4: Verify Deployment